New reports highlight journalists’ ethical challenges in the digital age and need for enhanced dialogue with media councils

 The objective of this research was to analyse how journalism interns are confronted with ethics, how they apprehend these issues and deal with them, how they deviate from or adjust to those common standards.
 The study also analysed students’ opinions regarding how adequate they think professional norms are in connection to current developments in journalism: digitalisation, economic crisis and blurring professional identities.

 In particular, it was found that young journalists do struggle with new ethical obstacles that they believe previous generations did not have to face, especially because of social media.
 Some participants therefore viewed codes of ethics as ill-suited to the current context.
+The study is also available in French.

 This Academic Research programme is aimed to support the work of media councils in adapting to the digital age.
 It was produced in the framework of the pilot project “Media Councils in the Digital Age”, funded by the European Commission (DG CONNECT) and led by a European consortium bringing together several European press councils (Austria (OP), Germany (TDP), Ireland (PCI), Belgium (RVDJ and CDJ), Finland (JSN)), two universities (ULB in Belgium and Ramon LLull-Blanquerna in Spain) and the European Federation of Journalists (EFJ).
 The involved press councils are part of the Alliance of Independent Press Councils of Europe (AIPCE).